deskiziarecords/TRADE/magnet-market/rust/magnet-marker-rust.md

     Returning the Result: Finally, the function returns the result vector, which contains the computed extremum values aligned with the original input.\

 ---
+## Potential Functions

+Function Signatures:

+    In Rust, we define functions using the pub fn syntax.
+The parameters are specified with their types, such as &Vec<f64> for a vector of 64-bit floating-point numbers and f64 for a single floating-point number.

+Vector Operations:

+    The Python code uses NumPy for vector operations, which is not directly available in Rust.
+Instead, we utilize Rust's iterator methods.
+The iter() method allows us to iterate over the elements of the vector, and map() applies a function to each element.

+Summation:

+    The summation of squared differences is achieved using map() to compute the square of each difference and sum() to aggregate the results.
+In Rust, we explicitly define the type of the variable sum to ensure type safety.

+Returning Values:

+    The potential function returns a single floating-point value, while the force function returns a vector of floating-point numbers.
+The collect() method is used to convert the iterator back into a vector.

+Default Parameters:

+    Rust does not support default parameters in the same way as Python.
+Therefore, you would need to overload the functions or provide a separate function to handle default values.